Back in Time (2015 film)

 Back in Time is a 2015 American documentary film directed by Jason Aron.
 The film explores the production, impact, and legacy of the Back to the Future film series, and includes interviews with members of the series' cast and crew, including Robert Zemeckis, Steven Spielberg, Michael J. Fox and Christopher Lloyd, as well as fans of the franchise.

 Synopsis

 The film includes footage of various cast and crew members of the Back to the Future film series, discussing the trilogy and its cultural impact.
 Among these interviewees are actors Michael J. Fox, Christopher Lloyd, Lea Thompson, Donald Fullilove, and Claudia Wells; filmmakers Robert Zemeckis, Bob Gale, and Steven Spielberg; musicians Huey Lewis and Alan Silvestri; fans of the films such as Dan Harmon, co-creator of the Back to the Future-inspired animated series Rick and Morty; and former head of Columbia Pictures, Frank Price.
 While delving into the legacy of the films themselves, the documentary also studies the cultural importance of the DeLorean, used as a time machine in the series, the technology involved in creating a real-life hoverboard, and the cast and crew's experiences during the pre-production, production, and post-production of the original film.
+The documentary also featured prominent figures in the Back to the Future fan community, including screen-used DeLorean restoration team head Joe Walser, and the popular Back to the Future-themed nostalgia band The Flux Capacitors.